UniqueBanana78/EvenG2-OpenAI-Agent/README.md

 **What you can define within the smartglasses.pyw file:**

-Timeout if there is no response - change **timeout=25** within the code, 25 is a good number as the glasses stop listening for a reply after 30 seconds;
+Timeout if there is no response - change **timeout=15** within the code, 15 is a good number as the glasses stop listening for a reply after 30 seconds;

 Number of re-tries if no response from API - change **for attempt in range(2)** to another number.
-The second try only happens AFTER the timeout, set above, expires;
+The second (and subsequent) tries only happen AFTER the timeout, set above, expires.
+A good balance might be a timeout of 15 and max re-tries of 2 - you can experiment!
+Note that the OpenAI API has it's own timeout of 25 seconds - but allowing the full length of this leaves little time for re-tries because the Glasses will stop listening at 30;

 Max token usage - change **"max_completion_tokens": 150** if you want longer answers, but keep in mind your MAX_CHARS setting in the .env will still truncate the final text;